Magellanic Penguin Facts

 Like other penguin species, the Magellanic penguin is a highly sociable bird, living in flocks with numerous other Magellanic penguin individuals.
 As well as gathering together in large colonies on the beaches during the breeding season, the Magellanic penguin flocks also spend their time out at sea hunting together rather than on their own.

-The Magellanic penguin is a carnivorous predator and it's diet is solely comprised of marine-dwelling animals.
+The Magellanic penguin is a carnivorous predator and its diet is solely comprised of marine-dwelling animals.
 The Magellanic penguin primarily hunts cuttlefish and squid in the surrounding waters along with numerous species of fish (including sardines), and krill.
-Like other penguin species, the Magellanic penguin can dive quite deep for a few minutes at time in order to catch their prey.
+Like other penguin species, the Magellanic penguin can dive quite deep for a few minutes at a time in order to catch their prey.

 The relatively small size of the Magellanic penguin means that it is preyed upon by a number of hungry marine carnivores.
 Leopard seals and large fur seals are the primary predators of the Magellanic penguin along with sharks and killer whales.
 Due to the fact that they nest on quite inhospitable land though, the Magellanic penguin has no natural predators on their breeding beaches.